taljuk01/learn-kubernetes-by-doing/README.md

 - You define the replicaSet specifications in a `.yml` manifest file with fields.
 - One of the fields is a **selector** that specifies how to identify Pods it can acquire.
 - Another field is the number of replicas, indicating how many Pods it should be maintaining.
-- Finally you have a field where you define a pod template specifying the data of new Pods it should create to meet the number of replicas criteria.
+- Finally, you have a field where you define a pod template specifying the data of new Pods it should create to meet the number of replicas criteria.
 - In the example below, ReplicaSet has 3 replicas.
-If for some reason pod-1,pod-2, or pod-3 dies, the replicaSet will make sure to initialise a new pod to maintain the correct and required number of replicas.
+If for some reason pod-1,pod-2, or pod-3 dies, the replicaSet will make sure to initialize a new pod to maintain the correct and required number of replicas.
 Whereas if pod-4 were terminated, it would be gone forever.

 ```yml
 # example YAML file to create a ReplicaSet object.